chenbin234/EDA491_Network-security/Exam_preparation/14 VPN systems and network design.md

    - Role-based access control.
 Access to resources are based on many factors such as roles, location, device being used, etc.
    - End-point security: check devices.

+#### 2. It is becoming increasingly important to help the main border firewall by moving protection to the end points.
+What are the arguements behind this change?
+What has happened now that motivates a new way to think when protecting corporate networks?
+How should we think in the future?

+Users are no longer located only inside at the corporate network,